 Leniency as hard law was officially implemented into the Competition Act in 2012.
 However, the Czech Republic already had several years of experience with a leniency policy under which any person or undertaking with a legal or economic interest can, within the leniency programme, inform the Antitrust Office of restrictive agreements and practices.
 A leniency programme for parties to a cartel agreement was introduced in 2001 as soft law (ie, without being legally defined and regulated in the Act), with the first reported case occurring in May 2004 and substantial changes in June 2007 (the leniency programme as of June 2007 should apply only to hard-core horizontal agreements).
 Before the EU accession in 2004, as demonstrated in the Gas Insulated Switchgear cartel, even if an international cartel was already sanctioned on the European level, it was possible to apply under the leniency programme for the time before EU accession and receive full indemnity from Czech prosecution.

-From the very beginning of the leniency policy application, the Antitrust Office has so far kept its self-commitment in all known cases.
+From the very beginning of the leniency policy application, the Antitrust Office has kept its self-commitment in all known cases.
 Since then, it has been put into application in various cases, even though sceptics point to the fact that most (maybe even all) applications were related to antitrust proceedings going on at EU level (relating to cartels before EU accession in 2004) or other international cartel investigations with potential Czech applications and basically saved some cartelists some money and the Antitrust Office some work, but did not bring completely unknown cartels to light.

-However, the situation changed in 2012 since the concept of leniency was officially implemented into the Competition Act (section 22ba), shifting it from soft to hard law with clear rules and conditions.
+However, the situation changed in 2012 when the concept of leniency was officially implemented into the Competition Act (section 22ba), shifting it from soft to hard law with clear rules and conditions.
 The new hard law leniency policy has taken over most of the previous leniency programme.
 In compliance with the currently valid leniency rules, the first application can receive up to full leniency and the second up to 50 per cent reduction of fines if he provides proof with substantial evidential importance.
 Other cartelists may receive a reduction by 20 per cent only if they admit the cartel and such sanction is considered by the Antitrust Office to be sufficient.

-Another important element and motivation for cartelists in practice is that any successful leniency applicant or entity with claim to reduction of fines shall not be sanctioned by prohibition on the performance of public contracts or prohibition on the performance of a concession contract, if such sanction could be otherwise imposed on them.
+Another important element and motivation for cartelists in practice is that any successful leniency applicant or entity with claim to reduction of fines shall not be sanctioned by prohibition on the performance of public contracts or prohibition on the performance of a concession contract if such sanction could be otherwise imposed on them.

 Abuse of a dominant position